dougsillars/3dio-website/src/tos/index.md

 ## 11. Privacy and Content Security

-Data Privacy.
-In this clause 11 "**Personal Data"** means data about an individual who can be identified either from that data or by combining the data with other information which we have access to.
+Data Privacy: In this clause 11 "**Personal Data"** means data about an individual who can be identified either from that data or by combining the data with other information which we have access to.

 Both of us must comply with all laws relating to the protection of Personal Data which apply to our respective businesses.